terence55/themes-switch/README.md

 - `ThemesGeneratorPlugin` scans files in `themesDir` and files that import `default.less`, then generates separated files for all themes automatically.

-- You can access the themes info via `process.env.themes` in your code, value such as `{ 'theme-dark': 'css/dark.css', 'theme-light': 'css/light.css' }`.
+- You can access the themes info via `process.themes` in your code, value such as `{ 'theme-dark': 'css/dark.css', 'theme-light': 'css/light.css' }`.

 - Call `changeTheme` method to switch to new theme by pass theme name and url.